 a.
 Manually on each page

-If you have a relatively small website where each page has unique tagging needs, then you’ll probably have to tag each page manually.
-Just install the tag onto each page as specified by your vendor’s documentation.
+If you have a relatively small website where each page has unique tagging needs, then you could potentially install each tag on each page, though this approach is not advisable.

 b.
 Through your content management system

-If you’re working with a content management system (CMS) like WordPress, you should be able to group pages by similar tagging profiles and install the required tags in the heads of those templates.
+Another alternative is to install tags in accordance with the templates of your content management system (CMS).
+Within your CMS, you should be able to group pages by similar tagging profiles and install the required tags in the heads of those templates.
 For example, all the product pages on an eCommerce site probably use the same analytics variables, so they can all include the same tag configuration.
+While this approach is better than the previous one, the following approach is best and is no more work than the first two.

 c.
 Through a tag management system